pfillima/fa18-516-06/project-paper/report.md

 For this project, we create a REST API service using a swagger yaml file to define our service, server side components to implement the service, creation of a cloud-based MongoDB database using MongoDB Atlas, creation of an Azure SQL Database, and a client side component to call the service through a web URL call.

+The data used in this project is current weather data from the public API OpenWeatherMap.
+Using weather data is simple for the users to understand and provide a real-time data source.
+The yaml file is structured to retrieve data from the OpenWeatherMap API and the server components use this data to insert into either a MongoDB or an Azure SQL persisted data store.
+The client user can specify connection strings to their own MongoDB and Azure SQL databases and specify through a URL which data store to which they can persist the data.
+The user can setup this service to run consistently to insert real-time weather data into their database.

 ## Design